keboola/developers-docs/extend/common-interface/oauth.md

 ## Credentials Injection

-If you want to bypass OAuth Broker API integration, you can paste all required credential parameters in the configuration directly.
+If you want to bypass the OAuth Broker API integration, you can paste all required credential parameters in the configuration directly.
 Fields requiring encryption will be encrypted and decrypted as usual.
-That means, that you can save the following configuration via the [configuration API](/integrate/storage/api/configurations/).
+That means that you can save the following configuration via the [configuration API](/integrate/storage/api/configurations/).

 {% highlight json %}